Get insider access

 1. Best Camera For Hiking And Backpacking

-The camera also features in-body image stabilization (IBIS), which can help you capture stable handheld shots at slower shutter speeds, meaning you can leave the bulky tripod at home.
-Beyond that, the X-T5 has a fantastic battery life for a mirrorless camera, making it a great choice for long hikes and backpacking excursions.
+The camera also features in-body image stabilization (IBIS), which can help you capture stable handheld shots at slower shutter speeds, so you can leave the bulky tripod at home.
+Beyond that, the X-T5 has a fantastic battery life for a mirrorless model, making it a great choice for long hikes and backpacking excursions.
 If you want to save some money, its predecessor, the Fujifilm X-T4, is still a great choice, though it uses a lower-resolution sensor and is a tad bigger and heavier.

 See our review